Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Host on which Prometheus accesses Teku metrics.
+The host on which Prometheus accesses Teku metrics.
 The default is `127.0.0.1`.

 ### `metrics-port`